New Mexico State Police

-The New Mexico State Police (NMSP) is the law enforcement agency of the U.S. state of New Mexico.
-Administered by the New Mexico Department of Public Safety, it has jurisdiction anywhere in the state, often working in tandem with local and federal law enforcement.
+The New Mexico State Police (NMSP) is the law enforcement agency under the New Mexico Department of Public Safety in the U.S. state of New Mexico.
+It has jurisdiction anywhere in the state, often working in tandem with local and federal law enforcement.
 Founded in 1905, NMSP's official mission is to protect the lives, property and constitutional rights of the people of New Mexico.

 History

 World War I

 During World War I, national security became a great concern, particularly in border states like New Mexico.
 The mounted police were reactivated and kept the border with Mexico secure, as well as provided general law enforcement services.
 For the next several years, the mounted police gained quite a reputation as an effective and professional police force, much to the disdain of the state's lawbreakers, who often had strong political ties in Santa Fe.
 Finally, on February 15, 1921, almost sixteen years after its inception, the New Mexico Mounted Police was abolished.
 In 1937, it was resurrected once again as a volunteer police organization.
-In 1941, New Mexico Governor John E. Miles made the volunteer police organization an official state law enforcement agency as it stands today called the New Mexico Mounted Patrol.
+In 1941, the New Mexico Legislature made the volunteer police organization an official state law enforcement agency as it stands today called the New Mexico Mounted Patrol.